vexide/internal-documentation/src/sdk/display.md

 Several publicly released code signature options affect the operation of the display.

-- `V5_SIG_OPTIONS_INDG` (`1 << 0`): Swaps the default background and foreground colors
+- `V5_SIG_OPTIONS_INDG` (`1 << 0`): Inverts the background color to pure white.
-- `V5_SIG_OPTIONS_THDG` (`1 << 2`): If VEXos is in Light Mode, swaps the default background and foreground colors
+- `V5_SIG_OPTIONS_THDG` (`1 << 2`): If VEXos is in Light Mode, inverts the background color to pure white.

-If both options are enabled at once, they will both apply, causing a dark background color in light mode and a light background color in dark more.
+If both options are enabled at once, the background will be inverted twice, causing a dark background color in light mode and a light background color in dark mode.

 ## Foreground and background colors

 Foreground and background colors can be set using `vexDisplayForegroundColor` and `vexDisplayBackgroundColor`.
 These colors will then be used for all future display calls unless changed again.
-In most programs the foreground starts white (`#ffffff`) and the background starts black (`#000000`) but this isn’t guaranteed and can be changed using the program’s code signature.
+In all programs, the foreground starts off-white (`#c0c0ff`).
+By default, the background starts black (`#000000`) but this isn’t guaranteed and can be changed using the program’s code signature.
 Colors are `u32`s in the format `0x00RRGGBB` where `R`, `G`, and `B` are the red, green, and blue components.

-The foreground is used as the color for every `vexDisplay*Draw`/`vexDisplay*Fill`-form function, and is the color used to draw text.
-The background can be considered the “eraser” and is used as the color for every `vexDisplay*Clear`-form method, is drawn behind opaque text, and is used to clear the screen by `vexDisplayErase`.

 ## Erasing